The little boy with the black hair ran about the campsite in his Superman cape.

-“And who is this?” asked Aubrey as she saw three teenagers, two leaning against the wall, a boy and a girl, and the smallest, perhaps around 12, sitting with a bear in her lap, her hair a soft brown.
-A man stood at the doorway, perhaps a bit older than her daughter.
+“And who is this?” asked Aubrey as she saw three teenagers, two leaning against the wall,–a boy and a girl–and the smallest, perhaps around 12, sitting with a bear in her lap, her hair a soft brown.
+A man stood at the doorway.
+He appeared a bit older than her daughter.

 The bear was worn and loved.

 “Helen brought you Honey, mom.
 She thought you might want to have her back for awhile.”

 “Hi grandma,” said the little girl as she shyly brought the bear over.